Here is Part 2 of 3 of my series on Interview Tips.

 So now let’s talk about the day before interview day.
 These are helpful tips for the day before because a lot will be about preparing yourself mentally.

 - Be yourself.
-First tip and probably the most important and cliché, be yourself.
+The first tip and probably the most important and cliché, be yourself.
 Don’t try to be anyone else because everybody else is already taken.
 You’re cheating yourself and the program by not being yourself because you want to make sure the program is the right fit for you and that you are the right fit for the program.

 - Be kind to yourself.
 I think this is so important.
 It’s very easy to start talking negatively about ourselves to ourselves.
 Take the pressure off.
 You are an awesome person, and you deserve to match at a program that’s right for you.
 Don’t let anyone else tell you differently.
 This experience will allow for growth, and I hope for many of you, it will only build on your confidence.